How to Know Top 8 CNC Machining Techniques

 During the milling process, the cutting piece is made to rotate on a spindle and the workpiece is held in a horizontal manner in a machine vise.
 The workpiece remains stationary during the cutting process while the table on which the machine vise is fixed moves in a Y and X directions.

 The cutting tools and the workpiece are cooled using a cutting fluid.
 The cutting fluid is also used for the needed lubrication and flushing of metal particles.

 CNC Turning Machining

-Unlike milling, we need to hold fixed the workpiece on vise during turning, and will use clamp to fix the parts firmly on a rotating mandrel or plate.
+Unlike milling, we need to hold fixed the workpiece on vise during turning and will use a clamp to fix the parts firmly on a rotating mandrel or plate.
 The workpiece moves.
 The cutting tool is fixed on a moving slide against the workpiece.

 The slide that holds the cutting tool can be adjusted along the workpiece or across the center away or near the centerline.
 This process removes a large number of materials faster.
 Further, precise holes are drilled down the centerline of the workpiece during the process using a drill bit.

 Lathes are used during turning.
 They are combined with some other accessories and tools to carry out a large range of operations.
 They are usually used to create concentric shapes.